Stage 1: Inoculation

 2. After harvesting the first flush you can prepare the grow box for your next flush.
 Soak your grow box again, as described in Stage 3- steps 1 and steps 3.

-Improving Your Grow: Tips and Tricks
+Optimising Your Grow: Tips and Tricks

 - Always try to be as sterile as possible, you can never take sterility too far.
 You don’t want to put all this time, effort and money in only to get a contamination that ruins your grow.